roelbondoc/roelbondoc.github.io/_posts/2025-07-11-discode-zero-downtime-updates.md

 Now, when you use Discode to sell and distribute self-hosted Rails applications, you can provide your customers with a seamless update experience.
 They can deploy new versions of their applications without worrying about downtime or complex deployment procedures.

 If you're building a self-hosted application and struggling with deployment complexity, I highly recommend exploring  kamal and kamal-proxy.
 Being able to dive into the details has been very insightful for Discode, and I hope it can help you too.

+## Try it Out

+If you'd like to see how Discode works, I created a free web snapshotting service called [Webcap](https://rubyup.dev/webcap) that you can try out!